yvochu/Crowdfunding_ETL/README.md

 ## Crowdfunding Data Processing
 This project processes crowdfunding data from an Excel file, performs data cleaning and transformation, and merges the data with category and subcategory information.
-The final cleaned data is exported to CSV files for further analysis.
+The final cleaned data is exported to campaign.CSV files for further analysis.

 # Installation
 1. Clone the repository